PeterCamilleri/CX16/utilities/assist_16/README.md

 *Example:*

     .zeropage
-    health .res 2                      ; A pointer into the health array. count  .res 1                      ; A loop counter.
+    health: .res 2                     ; A pointer into the health array.
+    count:  .res 1                     ; A loop counter.

     .code
       ; stuff omitted.